adamwong246/testeranto/README.md

 ## teeny-tiny, tightly-typed typescript tests™

-### "It's like cucumber, but for typescript."

 Testeranto.ts a Typescript testing framework, akin to mocha, jasmine or jest.
-Unlike those projects, testeranto focuses on _specifing stateful logic with strong type bindings using an extended gherkin syntax_.
+Unlike those projects, testeranto focuses on _specifing stateful logic with strong type bindings using an extended gherkin syntax._

+### example

 ---